"The Future Is Open Source Everything" - A Mis-attribution

 As he often does, albeit with a slight element of surprise for many attendees, Linus Torvalds attended Linux Conf AU.
 I caught up with him after the presentation Dirk Hondel on developing a subsurface diving log.
 As is well known, if you actually have sensible to say, Mr. Tolvards is quite approachable.
 So I asked him whether he made such a remark.
 After all, one should go a primary source whenever possible.

 At first Linus was bemused and cheerfully evasive, suggesting that such a comment may have been said as a flippiant remark.
 But he stopped and considered the quotation more deeply.
 "No, that really doesn't sound like something I would say" (yes, I am paraphrasing).
-This rejection concurs with Linus' message on the linux-kernal mailing list on 2004: "Anybody who tells me I can't use a program because it's not open source, go suck on rms.
+This rejection concurs with Linus' message on the linux-kernel mailing list on 2004: "Anybody who tells me I can't use a program because it's not open source, go suck on rms.
 I'm not interested.
 99% of that I run tends to be open source, but that's my choice, dammit."

 So in lieu of further evidence, it should be said that the quote is a misattribution - and even if it is unearthed that Linus did say it, as of Friday, February 1st, 2013 he is rejecting the remark.
 Further publications should reflect this.
 For my own part, I'm making an appropriate edit on Wikipedia.